lifecycle-project/ds-dictionaries/docs/README.md

 - Version of the published dictionary
 - Which version of dsUpload is compatible with the dictionary
 - List of General changes
-- List of Additional variables which in case of a new dictionary should list ALL variables for each dictionary kind, list Variable, Type and Description.
+- LList of additional variables.
+In case of a new dictionary this list should contain ALL variables for each dictionary, (including name, type and description).
 - List of tables (dictionaries) defined and published